Virtuwhite/VirtuWhite/README.md

 Exitting the program is much the same as the other portions right now, by clicking a window and pressing `q`, `esc`, or entering the command `ctrl+C` in the terminal.

-*display.py* is the main cut of the program where the transformations and actual interface is performed.
-It uses `PiVideoStream.py` for it's video feed, which is a multithreaded image processor to improve FPS and increase the processing rate of each image taken from the camera.
+`display.py is the main cut of the program where the transformations and actual interface is performed.
+It uses **PiVideoStream.py** for it's video feed, which is a multithreaded image processor to improve FPS and increase the processing rate of each image taken from the camera.
 Unfortunately, it has some downsides as well which will be highlighted in [Known Issues](#known-issues)

+((include stuff about blob detection I forgot it))

 ## Known Issues

+Quite frankly, if anyone is seriously considering taking onboard this project I would highly recommend starting from scratch to polish the program from the ground up, rather than try to build upon a rickety structure.

+Some know problems with the current setup however:
+Running with the *PiVideoStream* class sometimes brings up an error upon shutting down any program that utilizes the class to run (ex. display.py) due to a bug involving *Daemon Threads*.
+Ideally you would want because I'm utilizing python 2.7, daemon threads are unstable and cause errors upon shutdown where it would kill system threads before threads that utilize the system.
+After much searching I have been unable to find and fix the solution.

+Another problem that I am unable to identify is the error where **glib-gobject-critical ** g_object_unref assertion** appears in the terminal.
+It does not disrupt the program but I am unable to find the reason why it appears.

+There is an obvious trade-off between resolution and framerate and this program is no exception.
+While the framerate capture is decent at this point (~30fps) the sensitivity and accuracy of the pen is quite janky.

+Blob detection in itself is still a work in progress as I am unsure of the efficiencies of using opencv's blob detection library (simpleblobdetector)

 ## Future Development